-6.3.2.1 Winter Weather Watch Issuance Criteria
+6.3.2.1 Winter Storm Watch Issuance Criteria

-WFOs will issue a winter weather watch when conditions are favorable for a hazardous winter weather event to develop over part or all of the forecast area, but its occurrence is uncertain.
-WFOs should issue winter weather watches with as much lead time as possible when there is a 50 percent or greater chance of a hazardous winter weather event meeting or exceeding local warning and/or impact criteria.
-Watches are typically issued with lead times of 36 to 48 hours, and are encouraged to be issued with longer lead times (i.e., in the 3 to 4 day time period) when confidence is high.
+WFOs will issue a winter storm watch when conditions are favorable for a hazardous winter weather event to develop over part or all of the forecast area, but its occurrence is uncertain.
+WFOs should issue winter storm watches with as much lead time as possible when there is a 50 percent or greater confidence of a hazardous winter weather event meeting or exceeding local warning and/or impact criteria.
+WFOs are encouraged to collaborate watch issuances for lower probabilities of a hazardous winter weather event, whenever local impact criteria warrants earlier messaging (see Section 6.3.2.3 for examples of local impact criteria).
+Forecasters are encouraged to issue winter storm watches with as much lead time as possible, when confidence is high.
 Care should be taken to balance the need to inform the public of impending hazardous weather with the need to avoid reducing the effectiveness of watches by issuing too many false alarms.